APNIC-net/rdap-history/draft-apnic-historical-rdap.md

 ## The History Object Class

-The history object class represents a container in which individual registration records will be listed, together comprising a history of registration.
+The history object class is a container in which individual registration records are listed, together comprising a history of registration.
 The registration records are represented in the form given in [@!RFC7483], without change.

-The rdapConformance structure **MUST** include the string "history\_0" to indicate to clients that this object class conforms to this definition.

 The history object class can contain the following members:

-  * rdapConformance -- see section 4.1 of [@!RFC7483]
   * objectClassName -- the string "history"
-  * notices -- see section 4.3 of [@!RFC7483]
   * records -- an array of record objects, defined in the next subsection

+In addition, any of the common data structures defined in section 4 of [@!RFC7483] may be included in accordance with the constraints of that section, with the following additional considerations.

+  * Any "rdapConformance" structure in the topmost object of a response including a History object **MUST** include the string "history\_0" to indicate to clients that the response conforms to this specification.
+  * An events structure **MAY** be included, but none of the values defined in section 10.2.3 of [@!RFC7483] are suitable for a History object class.
+Future values in the "RDAP JSON Values" registry may be suitable, however.

 ## The Record Data Structure

 The record data structure describes one historical registration record.
-It is an object describing the date range during which this record was current, and the record's content.
+It is an object containing the date range during which this record was current, and the record's content.
 The content of a historical record is a JSON response element as defined in [@!RFC7483].
 In this way, history is defined for all RDAP object classes, and may be extended to apply to non-standard or new RDAP